-Every year Shabutaso Inc. partners with Hayti Heritage Center to organize the annual Hayti Kwanzaa Celebration.
+Every year The Magic of African Rhythms partners with Hayti Heritage Center to organize the annual Hayti Legacy Kwanzaa.

 FOR IMMEDIATE RELEASE

-DURHAM, NC Tuesday, December 26th, 2017– Hayti Heritage Center and Shabutaso, Inc. host the Hayti Legacy Kwanzaa at the Hayti Heritage Center, 804 Old Fayetteville St. Durham, NC 27701.
-The theme for this year’s celebration is Leadership through Service in remembrance of Baba Chuck Davis’ monumental legacy as a global chief who out-gave with his time, his talent, and his treasure both home and abroad.
+DURHAM, NC Wednesday, December 26th, 2018– Hayti Heritage Center and The Magic of African Rhythm host the Hayti Legacy Kwanzaa at the Hayti Heritage Center, 804 Old Fayetteville St. Durham, NC 27701.
+The theme for this year’s event is New Water from Ancient Wells celebrates our young, gifted and Black millennials building on Black Durham’s legacy of culture, activism and entrepreneurship.

-The doors open at 1:00pm with the film showing.
-At 2:00pm the Marketplace opens for the entire day followed by a one-hour Diaspora Arts Sampler at 2:30pm.
-The Children’s Village runs from 4:00pm until 6:00pm.
-The Candle Lighting Ceremony and performances begin at 7:00 p.m.
+The doors open at 1:00pm.
+At 2:00pm is a film showing, and the Marketplace opens for the entire day followed by a one-hour Diaspora Arts Sampler at 3:30pm.
+The Children’s Village runs from 4:00pm until 6:00pm alongside workshops for elders and the entire family.
+The Candle Lighting Ceremony and performance begin at 7:00 p.m.
 Click here for more Kwanzaa Across the Triangle Events.

-Shabutaso Inc. is a nonprofit 501(c)(3) connecting and reconnecting to traditional African culture and values.
+The Magic of African Rhythm’s mission is of connecting and reconnecting to traditional African culture and values.
 The St. Joseph’s Historic Foundation is committed to the Hayti Heritage Center, the former St. Joseph’s AME Church, a National Historic Landmark, as a cultural and economic anchor to the greater Durham community.
 St. Joseph’s Historic Foundation, Inc. is a nonprofit, charitable organization under Section 501(c)(3) of the U.S. Internal Revenue Code.
 For more information, please call Aya Shabu, 617-959-2076, email: email@example.com or The Hayti Heritage Center (919) 683-1709 or visit their website at http://hayti.org/.